antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [1.3] APIs **SHOULD** be clear and explicit in their operation, returning helpful errors

 APIs **SHOULD NOT** try to "guess" or make assumptions about what what the user wants.
-If a request doesn't make sense, or is unclear, the API **SHOULD** say so by returning an error/warning etc.
+If a request doesn't make sense, or is unclear, APIs **SHOULD** say so by returning an error/warning etc.

-"Guessing" introduces unnecessary logic within the API, making it more complex, increasing the changes of something going wrong.
-This decreases reliability and increases unpredictability.
-Instead, APIs **SHOULD** be "helpful".
+"Guessing" introduces unnecessary complexity, increasing the chances of bugs.
+Instead APIs **SHOULD** be "helpful".

 For example, an API method takes a start date as a filter for some dataset, the method expects a date in the form `YYYY-MM-DD`.
 A request is made using a date `2004/10/14`.

 This request **SHOULD** fail, stating the start date given is not recognised as valid.

-It is clear the date is valid, but is in the wrong format.
+It is clear this is a date, however in the wrong format.
 Whilst it is possible (and likely trivial) to detect this and convert the date into the right format, the API **SHOULD NOT** do so.

-In most cases, it would be necessary to add code to check for this, if the code is refactored and this is missed this request will now fail when previously it succeeded.
-This will likely have an impact on any service using the API and cause confusion (i.e. not clear and unambiguous) and require debugging.
-Further refactoring, probably caused by a submitted bug report, will then be needed to fix the error.
+In most cases, it would be necessary to add code to check for this.
+If this code is refactored later and there are not adequate tests (manual or automatic) in place this request will now fail when previously it succeeded.

 In this case, the delimiter, `/` used is common and would typically be included in any "guessing" code.
 However if a `;` was used instead, and not coded for, that request would fail.
 This would mean the two requests, which contain the same fault, would be treated differently.

+This will likely have an impact on any service using the API and cause confusion (i.e. not be clear and unambiguous)  Debugging, and more code changes will then be needed to fix the error.

-Instead, a simple `if date == format` **SHOULD** be used, if it fails, for any reason, an error **SHOULD** be returned.
-The error **SHOULD** explain:
+Instead, a simpler `if date == format` approach **SHOULD** be used.
+If the statement fails, for any reason, an error **SHOULD** be returned.
+This error **SHOULD** explain:

 * Why the request failed, possibly with links to documentation (the date wasn't valid)
 * The syntax that was expected (`YYYY-MM-DD`, e.g. `2004-07-23`)
 * The value used in the request ('2004/10/14')

-This shows, clearly and unambiguously, why the request failed and how to correct the mistake.
-Importantly, regardless of the input used, this method will, from first use, only succeed where the date is correctly formatted.
+This shows, clearly and unambiguously, why the request failed and how to correct the error.
+Importantly, regardless of the input used, this method will, from first use, it will only succeed where the date is correctly formatted.

-In addition, an appropriate status code **SHOULD** be used to indicate more generally the type of error that has occurred.
+In addition, an appropriate status code **SHOULD** be used to indicate, more generally, the type of error that has occurred.
 Errors caused by us (the API) **SHOULD** use a status code in the `5XX` range, user errors **SHOULD** use a status code in the `4XX` range.

 Sources: